Proper equivariant stable homotopy theory: The stable model structure

-For compact Lie groups $H$, model structures on orthogonal $H$-spectra with $\pi_*$-isomorphisms as weak equivalences were established by Mandell and May~\cite{mandell-may:equivariant_orthogonal}, Stolz~\cite{stolz:thesis} and Hill, Hopkins and Ravenel~\cite{hill-hopkins-ravenel:kervaire}.
 The cofibrations in these model structures each admit a characterization in terms of the latching maps, with different conditions on the allowed isotropy away from the image; however, these characterizations are not explicitly stated in the other papers.
-A morphism of orthogonal $H$-spectra $i:A\to B$ is an `$\mS$-cofibration' in the sense of Stolz \cite[Def.\,2.3.4]{stolz:thesis} precisely when the latching morphism
+A morphism of orthogonal $H$-spectra $i:A\to B$ is an `$\mS$-cofibration' in the sense of Stolz \cite[Def.\,2.3.4]{stolz:thesis} and Brun-Dundas-Stolz \cite[Def.\,2.9.11]{brun-dundas-stolz:equivariant_smash} precisely when the latching morphism

 is a cofibration of $(H\times O(m))$-spaces, with no additional constraint on the isotropy.
 The morphism $i$ is a `q-cofibration' in the sense of Mandell and May \cite[III Def.\,2.3]{mandell-may:equivariant_orthogonal} precisely when the latching morphism $\nu_m i$ is a cofibration of $(H\times O(m))$-spaces and additionally the isotropy group of every point that is not in the image of $\nu_m i$ is the graph of a continuous homomorphism $K\to O(m)$, for some closed subgroup $K$ of $H$, that admits an extension to a continuous homomorphism defined on $H$.
 In particular, Stolz' $\mS$-model structure has more cofibrations than our model structure, and we have more cofibrations than Mandell and May.
 For finite groups, our cofibrations of orthogonal $H$-spectra specialize to the `complete cofibrations' in the sense of Hill, Hopkins and Ravenel, i.e., to the variant of the {\em positive complete cofibrations} of \cite[B.63]{hill-hopkins-ravenel:kervaire} where the positivity condition is dropped.
 So for finite groups~$H$, the stable model structure specified in Theorem \ref{thm:stable} is `essentially' the positive complete model structure of \cite[B.4.1]{hill-hopkins-ravenel:kervaire}. \end{rk}